tioluwani-enoch/learning-languages/programming-c/introduction.md

 ## New stuff I learned
     1. I also learned how to compare strings by using ```strcmp``` as well as how to colect user input using ```scanf``` learned about functions and the likes.
+    2. When building a HTTP server with C we follow this process.
+        a.
+SOCKET:
+        b.
+BIND:
+        c.
+LISTEN:
+        d.
+ACCEPT:
+        e.
+READ/WRITE: